 Decade Dissonance: Town has this in spades, partly due to the Fantasy Kitchen Sink, and partly because the death of the sun messed up the game's timeline.
 Fortitude is rustic and a bit behind the times; Horizon is based on Victorian London; Old Molder is a ruin of an attempt at an industrial revolution retaken by nature, and is populated by deviant scientists and similar people who live independently; Arcadia is very similar to contemporary Japanese shopping districts, with many modern attractions, goods and such.
 Other examples litter the setting.

 Did We Just Have Tea with Cthulhu? / Pals with Jesus: Much less blatant than in Nobilis, despite the same potential for regularly meeting and being friends with gods and miraculous beings of all sorts.
 Though some canonical characters know or are gods of some sort, it usually doesn't get acknowledged.
-For instance, the Child of the Sun is the new resident sun god of Town, but she's not even aware of it.
+For instance, the Child of the Sun is the new resident sun god of Town, but she's not even aware of it at the outset.

 Direct Line to the Author: The corebook and the setting book on Fortitude are written with the framing device/conceit that the author is literally living in Town and writing the game to share her experiences.